Probing Planck scale effects on absolute mass limit in neutrino flavor evolution: Potential constraints on from existing and future experiments

 \section{Potential constraints on $\sqrt{m_1} - \sqrt{m_2}$ from existing and future experiments}

 The sensitivity of present and upcoming neutrino experiments to oscillation phases and mass parameters enables the possibility of placing constraints on GUP-induced corrections, particularly the term involving $\sqrt{m_1} - \sqrt{m_2}$ in the modified oscillation probability.
-Unlike traditional oscillation experiments that infer mass differences indirectly through mass-squared differences, some precision experiments aim to directly measure the absolute neutrino mass \cite{Aker2019}.
+In contrast to traditional oscillation experiments that infer mass differences indirectly through mass-squared differences, some precision experiments aim to directly measure the absolute neutrino mass \cite{Aker2019}.

 One of the most prominent examples is the KATRIN (Karlsruhe Tritium Neutrino) experiment, which measures the endpoint of the electron energy spectrum in tritium beta decay to infer the mass of the electron antineutrino.
 KATRIN's primary goal is to improve the upper limit on the electron antineutrino mass to below 0.3 eV/c$^2$ (at $90\%$ confidence level) or detect a non-zero mass if it exceeds 0.35 eV/c$^2$.
 Currently, it has already set a leading upper bound of 0.45 eV (at 90$\%$ confidence level).